caseylmanus/runtelchat/README.md

 * Unit Tests need to be expanded
 * A slice of all clients exists even after they are disconnected.
 I'd like to clean that up

-## Why multi-port
-Well, quite simply so I could connect multiple chat clients from the same machine with the default telnet client